FStarLang/PoP-in-FStar/book/pulse/pulse.rst

    Why is it called Pulse?
 Because it's based on a logic called Steel, and one of the authors and his daughter are big fans of a classic reggae band called `Steel Pulse <https://steelpulse.com/>`_.
-We wanted a name that was softer than Steel, more human, and, well, a bit playful.
+We wanted a name that was softer than Steel, and, well, a bit playful.
 So, Pulse!